Joseph Edward Duncan: Federal

 Duncan's standby counsel filed a notice of appeal.
-Duncan subsequently wrote the court and informed it that any appeal was taken "against his wishes".
+Duncan subsequently wrote to the court and informed it that any appeal was taken "against his wishes".
 In July 2011, the Ninth Circuit Court of Appeals reversed the district court's decision to permit Duncan to represent himself without first holding a hearing as to his competence to do so and remanded for a hearing as to this issue.

 Beginning in September 2012, Duncan was incarcerated at the United States Penitentiary, Terre Haute in Indiana.
 On December 6, 2013, a federal judge ruled that he was mentally competent when he gave up the right to appeal his death sentence.
-Psychiatrists working with the prosecution diagnosed Duncan with pedophilia, sadistic personality disorder and antisocial personality disorder with narcissistic traits, but maintained that he was legally sane.
+Psychiatrists working with the prosecution diagnosed Duncan with pedophilia, sexual sadism disorder and antisocial personality disorder with narcissistic traits, but maintained that he was legally sane.

 A three-judge panel of the Ninth Circuit U.S. Court of Appeals ruled on March 27, 2015, that a district judge correctly determined that Duncan was mentally competent when he waived his right to appeal his death sentence.
 On February 28, 2016, the United States Supreme Court denied Duncan's petition to hear his appeal of a federal judge's ruling in December 2013, which had been affirmed by the Ninth Circuit.

-On February 28, 2017, a Petition for Writ of Habeas Corpus was filed.
-On September 27, 2017, it was ordered that the Government's Third Motion for Extension of Time was granted in part and denied in part.
-The Government's response was due October 30, 2017.
-The Petitioner's reply was due on or before January 30, 2018.
+On February 28, 2017, a petition for writ of habeas corpus was filed.
+On September 27, 2017, it was ordered that the government's third motion for extension of time was granted in part and denied in part.
+The government's response was due October 30, 2017.
+The petitioner's reply was due on or before January 30, 2018.

 California

 On January 18, 2007, the same day Duncan was indicted in federal court, Riverside County officials announced that he was charged with Martinez's murder.
 Despite attempts by Riverside County officials to extradite Duncan to California, including an appeal by Governor Arnold Schwarzenegger, Duncan's federal trial proceeded.
 He was eventually extradited to California on January 24, 2009, five months after being sentenced to death by the federal court.

-On March 15, 2011, Duncan pleaded guilty to Martinez's murder, and was sentenced to two life terms on April 5, 2011.
+On March 15, 2011, Duncan pleaded guilty to Martinez's murder and was sentenced to two life terms on April 5, 2011.
 As part of a plea deal, the sentence came without the possibility of parole or right to appeal.
 Although Duncan could have faced a separate death sentence in addition to the ones he had already been sentenced to in federal court, Riverside County District Attorney Paul Zellerbach justified the life sentence by stating that he had consulted with the Martinez family who wanted closure in the case and that "the federal system will kill him long before the state of California would have seriously considered it."